charl-potgieter/AustralianSchoolMaths/content/docs/NSW/Year 12 Adv/Topics/By year cumulative/Trigonometric Functions.md

 Use the cosine rule
  - Find a side given 2 sides and an included angle (SAS)
  - Find and angle given 3 sides (SSS)

+No need to use sine or cosine rule in right angled triangles - problems can generally be solved by simply using the definitions of the trig ratios.

+When using the sine formula for calculating the area of a triangle note that the angle utilised in the formula is the angle between the 2 sides whose lengths are utilsed in the formula

 Degrees, minutes and seconds
 - 60 minutes = 1 degree
 - 60 seconds = 1 minute